 Swami Shraddhananda hit back immediately.
 He launched the Sanghatan movement as a counter to this.
 One of the simultaneous developments that the Shuddhi movement spawned was the reinvigoration of the “physical culture” or the spirit of Kshatra among the Hindus.
 Gymnasiums, wrestling Akhadas, and martial arts training centres sprang up all over North and North-West India.
 Which further spooked the Tablighis especially.
 Swami Shraddhananda’s undaunted courage and leadership met with widespread support from wealthy Hindu Zamindars who in turn acted as his brand ambassadors and reconverted hundreds of Muslims back to Sanatana Dharma.

-In May 1923, a Muslim mob attacked an Arya Samaj procession which passed by a mosque in Calcutta.
+In May 1923, a Muslim mob attacked an Arya Samaj procession which passed in front of a mosque in Calcutta.
 The reason?
 Hindu “religious music” was being played.
 That hurt the Muslim sentiments.
 This escalated into a bloody riot that lasted several days with heavy causalities on both sides.
 The Sanatana spirit didn’t buckle or cower down.

 The Muslim Ulema could take it no longer.